 The engineer estimated that on any given day, 15 to 50 variables could impact productivity.
 These might include cell voltage, stability, cell structure, and so on.
 "Previously to achieve sufficiently precise measurements, we would have to collect data for weeks, and of course then we couldn't respond in real time.
 We wanted to analyze the many factors that directly or indirectly affect the quantity of aluminum produced."

-The company implemented a predictive analytics solution based on TIBCO® Data Science and used multivariate statistical process control (SPC) to help monitor key performance indicators and improve control of the daily production process.
+The company implemented a predictive analytics solution based on the TIBCO® Data Science solution and used multivariate statistical process control (SPC) to help monitor key performance indicators and improve control of the daily production process.
 The company now uses advanced statistical modeling to identify and predict the interplay of variables that affect the process.

 Reduced Analysis Time

 The manufacturer's process team saw immediate and positive results.
-"With the TIBCO Data Science solution, we have significantly strengthened our understanding of the production process," says the team's process control engineer.
-"With the expanded knowledge of production dynamics that TIBCO Data Science provides, we increased total aluminum production while reducing the time spent analyzing key performance indicators."
+"With the TIBCO Data Science solution, we have significantly strengthened our understanding of the production process," says the team’s process control engineer.
+"With the expanded knowledge of production dynamics that TIBCO Data Science software provides, we increased total aluminum production while reducing the time spent analyzing key performance indicators."

 Thorough analysis enables the team to slowly change parameters on poorly performing production cells to bring them in line with those that are doing well.
 Precision analytics reduces the risk of these changes and results in higher yields.

 The solution's automated neural networks use historical data to represent a massive range of operating scenarios.
 Process technicians and engineers can now easily see the effects of adjusting various inputs (temperature, cell voltage, cell stability) and identify which ones have the largest influence on manufacturing outcomes.
 The solution also helps users make predictions based on planned events as well as on parameters that are out of the process team's control—such as a change in the impurity concentration of raw materials.